Border Patrol Agent

 I have a quick question, because I would love to become a Border Patrol Agent.
 If I were to have tattoos on my forearms.
 Or anywhere visible, but I passed everything else.
 Would they hire me?

-Asked by Smiley almost 12 years ago
+Asked by Smiley over 12 years ago

 We had a lot of guys with tattoos in the BP.
 Not many guys with full sleeves though.
 I suppose this wouldn't be a big deal unless the tattoos were of a graphic nature etc. Even then you could theoretically wear the long sleeve duty uniform shirt.
 I'm not sure, but I do not believe it is a huge deal.
 It's nowhere near as strict as the military standards for tattoos etc.